 Setting Intentions to Be Grateful

-It can be hard to remember to be grateful.
-Life gets in the way, and sometimes we end up taking the good things in our lives for granted.
-To help with that, you can set a daily intention to give thanks.
-Setting intentions help you get in the right mindset for doing what you want in life, and if you want to be more appreciative, an intention of thankfulness can help.
+Intentions are excellent tools that prevent us from taking things for granted.
+Setting intentions help you get in the right mindset for doing what you want in life, and if you want to be more appreciative, a purpose of thankfulness can help.

 Set your intention to be grateful.
-Follow through on that intention by starting your gratitude journal, and documenting three things you are grateful for every day.
+Follow through on that intention by starting your gratitude journal and documenting three things you are thankful for every day.

 Quotes on Thankfulness